Reviewed by John Gammichia, DMD, FAGD

 –Rita, of Fighting off Frumpy

-Since children are prone to falling and other accidents, many moms wonder what to do in the case of injury to the teeth.
+Since children are prone to falling and other accidents, many moms wonder what to do if their child injures their teeth.
 While having your dentist's office on speed dial might ease your mind, rest assured that you can handle many emergencies on your own.
 Depending on the injury, you can do several things to alleviate your child's discomfort and optimize the chances for a good prognosis.
 Keep this checklist on hand to determine if there’s something you can do in the meantime:

 - If a baby tooth (that’s not already loose) is completely knocked out from the socket, control the bleeding with firm pressure.
 Give over-the-counter pain medication if needed.
 Depending on the age of your child, give your dentist a quick call to see if the tooth should be replaced.

 - If a tooth is hit but doesn’t come out and the injured tooth has turned gray or brown, it probably will not require treatment.
 However, it is more susceptible to infection, even 6 months to a year after the injury.
-If you begin to see a pimple on the gum above the tooth, call your dentist, because it indicates the start of an infection.
+If you begin to see a pimple on the gum above the tooth, it’s a sign that an infection is starting.
+In this case, call your dentist and explain what’s happening.
 Make an appointment for X-rays and give over-the-counter pain medications as needed.

 - If your child's tooth has been hit but is not loose, there might be discoloration or bleeding along the gum line and soreness for 1-3 days.
 This injury should heal nicely without a trip to the dentist.
 Give over-the-counter pain medication as needed and contact the dentist if it doesn’t get better after a few days.